talhavawda/student-lab-sectioning/ifs-solver/Readme.md

 ## What I've done (Steps)
 1. Created this project (ifs-solver) in IntelliJ inside my local copy of the student-lab-sectioning repository
     - This automatically adds the project to Git and I can access Git features inside IntelliJ
+        - I've also got the repository opened in GitHub Desktop and I'm using this as my main tool for version control
 2. I created a 'lib' folder (Right Click -> New -> Directory), created a sub-folder inside it called 'cpsolver-1.3.232' and added the CPSolver jar files (and the dom4j and log4j jar files) to the 'cpsolver-1.3.232' folder.
 3. I right-clicked the 'cpsolver-1.3.232' folder and selected 'Add as library'